0xAipim/dripedia/en/intro.md

 label: Introduction
 order: -1
 icon: home
 description: An introduction to the DRIP Network and its main components -> Faucet, Reservoir, and Fountain.
+See examples of interesting usages.
 ---

 # Introduction
 ---

-## What is the DRIP Network?
+### What is the DRIP Network?

 The DRIP Network is a deflationary daily yield project on the BNB Chain.
 It is comprised by the Faucet, Reservoir, and Fountain.